International Institute of Los Angeles

 The International Institute meets Criteria 1 and 3 for designation as a City of Los Angeles' Historic-Cultural Monument.

-As of 2020, there are 17 extant HCMs in Boyle Heights, which represents less than 2% of all HCMs citywide.
-Only 15 citywide are associated with women, of which two are associated with women of color.
+As of 2020, there are few HCMs associated with the history of women of color in Los Angeles.
 The Boyle Heights Community Partners and the Conservancy aim to increase the number of HCMs which represent a more inclusive Los Angeles.